The Basic Rule -- 120 Participants with Balances

 This is where the nuance comes in.
 The DOL created what is commonly known as the "80-120 rule" to prevent plans from flipping back and forth between small and large plan filing status every year.
 Here is how it works:

-Example: Your plan has 105 participants this year and you file as a large plan.
-Next year, you drop to 95 participants.
+Example: Your plan has 125 participants with balances this year and you file as a large plan.
+Next year, you drop to 105.
 You still file as large because you have not dropped below 80.
-You do not revert to small plan filing until your count falls to 79 or fewer eligible participants at the beginning of the plan year.
+You do not revert to small plan filing until your count falls to 79 or fewer participants with balances at the beginning of the plan year.

 First-Year Exemption

 New plans in their first year of existence are not required to have an audit, regardless of how many participants they have.
-If you launch a 401(k) plan today with 200 eligible participants, you will not need an audit for that first plan year.
+If you launch a 401(k) plan today with 200 participants with balances, you will not need an audit for that first plan year.

 This exemption applies strictly to the first plan year only.
 Starting in year two, the standard participant-count rules apply and you will need to determine your filing status based on the count at the beginning of that second year.